 It is easy to feel overwhelmed when confronted with reports of the second mass bleaching event on the Great Barrier Reef in as many years.
 But there is a way to help scientists monitor the reef’s condition.

 CoralWatch is a citizen science program started at The University of Queensland 15 years ago, with two main aims: to monitor the environment on a vast scale, and to help people get informed about marine science.

 These goals come together with coral health monitoring.
-Divers, snorkelers or people walking around reef areas during low tides can send us crucial information about coral bleaching, helping us to build detailed pictures of the health of different reefs.
+Divers, snorkellers or people walking around reef areas during low tides can send us crucial information about coral bleaching, helping us to build detailed pictures of the health of different reefs.

 Participants can use a colour chart, backed up through the CoralWatch app or website, to measure accurately the colour and type of coral they see.
-The chart covers 75% of known corals, and can be used with no prior training.
+The chart covers 75% of known corals and can be used with no prior training.

-We also ask people to enter the type of coral (branching, boulder, plate or soft), the location, and the weather.
-This allows scientists to identify the location and extent of any problems quickly (and is an excellent way to learn more about our reefs).
+We also ask people to enter the type of coral (branching, boulder, plate or soft), the location and the weather.
+This allows scientists to quickly identify the location and extent of any problems (and is an excellent way to learn more about our reefs).

-In fact, you don’t even have to go to a reef to participate and discover through CoralWatch; we have classroom and virtual reef systems, and just talking the problem through can help.
+You don’t even have to go to a reef to participate and discover through CoralWatch; we have classroom and virtual reef systems, and just talking the problem through can help.

 The Heron Island graph shows a healthy reef, as the southern areas of the reef escaped the worst of the bleaching last year.
 In contrast, Monsoon Reef (which lies off Port Douglas) and many others in the north bleached badly, or in some cases simply died.

 Scores averaging between four and six are normal and represent good levels of symbiotic algae, which generate nutrients for the coral.
 Scores below three signify that coral is in distress.